Phase transition for accessibility percolation on hypercubes: Accessibility percolation: general case

-Finally, it is clear that the update sequence $(A_1, \ldots, A_L)$ obtained from the aforementioned two-step procedure has the same distribution as our original definition.
-This completes the verification of our claim. \end{proof}
+Finally, it is clear that the sequence $(A_1, \ldots, A_L)$ obtained by this two-step procedure has the same distribution as under $\tilde \mu_{N,\beta}$ originally.
+This completes the verification of our claim and therefore the lemma. \end{proof}